Passing score PMP exam: What You Need to Know

 PMP Exam Passing Score: What You Need to Know

-For IT professionals pursuing the Project Management Professional (PMP) certification, a common question arises: "What's the passing score?"
-Let's clarify this immediately: there is no fixed percentage you need to achieve to pass the PMP exam.
-The Project Management Institute (PMI) removed the practice of publishing a specific pass rate, like the historical "61%", many years ago.
-Therefore, any source claiming to know an exact numerical target is providing outdated information.
+IT professionals aiming for Project Management Professional (PMP) status often ask a single question: "What is the passing score?"
+To be clear, there is no fixed percentage required to pass the PMP exam.
+Years ago, the Project Management Institute (PMI) stopped publishing specific pass rates, such as the historical 61% figure.
+Any source promising an exact numerical target today relies on outdated data.

 The Myth of the PMP Exam Passing Score